MaxBHartman/maxbhartman.github.io/README.md

 # Hi, I'm Max Hartman
 ## I'm a Software Engineer & Researcher
 ### Education
-BS in Computer Engineering at The University of Illinois at Urbana-Champaign, 2022-2025
+BS in Computer Engineering at The University of Illinois at Urbana-Champaign, 2022-2025, Graduating with Honors

 PhD in ECE/CS at ...